-An SBA loan is a loan to a small business that otherwise would not qualify for a loan through normal business lenders.
-The small business receives the funds because the lender’s risk is mitigated by the Small Business Administration’s guarantee.
+An SBA loan is a loan to a small business that otherwise would not qualify for a loan through regular business lenders.
+The small business receives the funds because the lender’s risk gets mitigated by the Small Business Administration’s guarantee.
 If your loan goes into default, the government will cover the losses of the lender up to 90%.
 A great program to get our economy stimulated and likely responsible for the creation of millions of jobs.

 But there is another side to the coin.
 Because of the structure of these loans, they are simply riskier bets and more prone to default.
 So what happens when you find yourself in default on your SBA loan.
 How do you navigate this tricky situation?

-We have been helping clients navigate through difficult business debt negotiations for decades and have organized this page to provide many resources you would need if you are facing a default on your SBA loan.
+We have been helping clients navigate through complicated business debt negotiations for decades and have organized this page to provide many resources you would need if you are facing a default on your SBA loan.

 We have organized this page around the various stages of default that you may find yourself in currently so that you might find a solution.

 - Early Default: What are your options to remedy this problem?

 - What assets could be in jeopardy?
 How do I protect myself when in default on my loan and a resolution is not reached?